BACON JALAPENO CHEDDAR BRAID

 Notes

-• You'll notice a discrepancy between this post and the video - and that is how long to bulk ferment!
-This was one of my first videos, and at that time I wasn't as picky about bulk fermentation percentages.
-Now, I always let my dough double in size, unless I am using the refrigerator as a tool.
-This recipe does not include use of the refrigerator, so let it fully double (no matter the temperature you ferment the dough) before shaping.
+• You'll notice a discrepancy between this post and the video - how much starter to use and how long to ferment the dough!
+Use 150 g of starter, as this dough just ferments too slowly without it (due to the jalapeño).
+Regarding fermentation - this was one of my first videos, and at that time I wasn't as picky about bulk fermentation percentages.
+Now, I always let my dough double in size, sometimes more.
+The longer the dough ferments, the lighter, softer, and airier the loaf becomes.

 Join the email list